microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list-pinnedmessages.md

 ## Examples

-### Example1: List all the pinned messages in the chat
+### Example 1: List all the pinned messages in the chat
 ### Request
 The following is an example of a request.
 <!-- {